bkoz/3d-image-classification/README.md

 ### Client Configuration

 - Login to OpenDataHub on the [Massachusetts Open Cloud](https://odh.operate-first.cloud/) and launch JupyterHub.
-- Start the JupyterHub server using the `s2i-generic-data-science` notebook image.
+- Start the JupyterHub server and choose the `Standard Data Science` notebook image.
 - Create a terminal
 - Clone this github repo
 - Run the `01-inference-3d-image-classification` notebook.